dshelldhillon/markdowntemplate/README.md

     reports
 3. [Why
     Rmarkdown](https://andrewbtran.github.io/NICAR/2018/workflow/docs/02-rmarkdown.html)
-    Another resource if you aren’t convicned already
+    Another resource if you aren’t convinced already

 In addition, this package provides vignettes that provide examples of the analysis frequently encountered by the statistical engineering group.
 The purpose of these documents is to help new joiners get on board quickly.
-The list of vignettes are
+The list of planned vignettes are

 ```
 1. One-way and two way anova